// Archive

 Summarize Sensitive Removals

-Private, employer-adjacent, medical-imaging, or internal artifacts are described by decision pattern, not indexed by name.
+Private, employer-adjacent, regulated-environment, or internal artifacts are described by decision pattern, not indexed by name.

 03